Rock Steady

 4 working sessions

-Arranging social signals and power dynamics into a model, considering the specifics of both daily and high-stakes contexts.
+Arranging social signals and power dynamics into a coherent model, considering the specifics of both daily and high-stakes contexts.

 Personal context breakdown and resilience model integration